 ALMOST NO COOKING

 If it wasn’t for the bacon, there would be no cooking in this recipe!
 So I tell ya what, you can use a package of microwave bacon and skip the skillet!
-That’s good advise coming from a lazy cook!
+This recipe comes together in minutes.

 LEFTOVERS